Alan-Cyriac/select_venv/README.md

 # Why?

-I'm tired of activating different enviornment each time Aooooshh(Zzzz..Zzzz)...
+I'm tired of activating different enviornment each time.
 So I decide to create this program.

 I know it is possible to activate by register in the registry...but how many timess??!!
 # Folders need to create
-  E:\pyworld\prgmworld \n
+  E:\pyworld\prgmworld .
-  E:\pyworld\venvworld
+  E:\pyworld\venvworld .

 create every virtual enviornment in venvworld

 that's how it works